AmitK1111/Youtube_Analysis/README.md

 5.Cloud Deployment: Offload heavy data processing tasks to the cloud using AWS to ensure performance, cost-effectiveness, and manageability.
 6.Reporting: Build a dashboard using Amazon QuickSight to visualize key KPIs such as views, likes, trending categories, most engaging content, etc.

+**Key Features:**
+1.Fully serverless architecture using AWS services — no need to manage servers or clusters.
+2.Supports structured and semi-structured data (CSV, JSON).
+3.Modular and scalable ETL pipeline using AWS Glue and S3.
+4.Secure access using AWS IAM policies and roles.
+5.Near real-time or scheduled updates using AWS Lambda triggers.
+6.Self-service analytics and visualizations using Amazon QuickSight.

+**Prerequisites:**
+1.Before running or deploying this project, ensure:
+2.An active AWS account with access to IAM, S3, Glue, Lambda, Athena, and QuickSight.
+3.IAM roles with proper permissions for S3, Glue, and Lambda execution.
+4.Data files (CSV/JSON) representing YouTube video metadata.
+5.Basic understanding of AWS services and PySpark/SQL.

 **Services & Tools Used:**

 | AWS Service           | Description                                                                                                    |